Gelerion/real-time-analytics/README.md

 ### TODO:
 Generators, move to quarkus streams
 - Explain endpoints
-- Delivery services listens to the `orders` topic and sends updates to the orders_statuses topic
+- Delivery services listens to the `orders` topic and sends updates to the `orders_statuses` topic
 - Delivery services also update delivery coordinates with IN_TRANSIT status and long/lat coordinates
+  - deliveryStatuses topic
 - Pinot and upserts (option(skipUpsert=true)) -- using the skipUpsert=true flag to tell Pinot to return all the records associated with this id rather than just the latest one, which is what it would do by default example
 ```